 Texico is a tiny city located in the state of New Mexico.
 With a population of 922 people and just one neighborhood, Texico is the 111th largest community in New Mexico.

-Texico is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Texico, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Texico’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Texico is a city of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Texico who work in management occupations (15.48%), office and administrative support (10.00%), and farm management occupations (10.00%).

 Also of interest is that Texico has more people living here who work in computers and math than 95% of the places in the US.

-Texico’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Texico’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Texico, just 7.99% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.